briantully/codeassignment-report/discovery.md

 }
 </code></pre>

 I experimented with this and refactored the code to use hook_node_presave() instead.
 The rationale is that the title filtering would only happen once when the node is created via feed import, rather than being run on every node on EVERY page view.
+Why not filter the title and store it that way in the database so that we can take better advantage of caching strategies?

 <pre><code style="language-php">
 function ca_rewrite_node_presave($node) {